Improving mental health through building and strengthening social group membership

 Social interventions come in many forms — they can involve support groups, activity or interest groups, sporting groups, and various community groups.
 Yet these are only successful in enhancing health to the extent that groups are meaningful to, and valued by, those taking part.
 This is what Groups 4 Health can do.

-During a workshop ahead of the forthcoming International Conference on Social Identity and Health (ICSIH4) an Australian team, including Catherine and Alex Haslam and Tegan Cruwys from the University of Queensland, will offer a one-day training session introducing participants in the theory and practice of the Groups 4 Health programme.
+During a workshop ahead of the forthcoming International Conference on Social Identity and Health (ICSIH4) an Australian team, including Catherine and Alex Haslam, Tegan Cruwys and Sarah Bentley from the University of Queensland, will offer a one-day training session introducing participants in the theory and practice of the Groups 4 Health programme.

 The programme is aimed at improving mental health by providing people with the knowledge, skills and confidence to increase their social connectedness, and in particular, their group-based social identifications.
 A wealth of evidence from medical, epidemiological, psychological and social literatures suggests that social connectedness is a strong predictor of mental health, physical health, cognitive health and general well-being outcomes.